exercism/8th/exercises/practice/armstrong-numbers/.docs/instructions.append.md

 ## Running and testing your solutions

 ### From the command line

-Simply type `tester.bat` if you're using Windows or `bash tester.sh` if you're using OSX or Linux.
-In both cases it is assumed that the 8th binary is declared in the PATH environment variable.
+Simply type `8th test.8th`.
+It is assumed that the 8th binary is declared in the PATH environment variable.

 ### From a REPL